 - Prepare and manage the budget/financial plan including overall study and site-level costs, collaborating with the respective stakeholders in contract negotiations and preparation, payment schedule and tracking

-- Identify key milestones and tracks critical study activities, issues and strategic priorities.
-Provides regular updates as appropriate, to key stakeholders.
+- Identify key milestones and track critical study activities, issues and strategic priorities.
+Provide regular updates as appropriate, to key stakeholders.

 - With SMT partners, ensure the development of study protocols in conjunction with SMT members, case report forms (CRFs) with Data Management, and necessary regulatory documentation following the provision of clear objectives.

 - Conduct protocol and site feasibility assessments to ensure optimal site selection

 - Be accountable for all aspects of study management including supply management, biosample management, vendor selection and management, site initiation, training, monitoring, essential document management, closedown and archiving in accordance with current Standard Operating Procedures (SOPs) and ICH Good Clinical Practice (GCP) guidelines

 - For outsourced studies, contribute to CRO selection activities and contract set-up, serve as primary contact with CRO PM and provide oversight of CRO, ensure communication between CRO, and other vendors

 - Work with Pharma Development Quality Assurance as appropriate to ensure that studies are conducted to appropriate levels of quality

 - Ensure that all adverse events are documented and that serious adverse events are processed and reported according to current SOPs

 In order to be considered for this role, you will be required to have the following qualifications, skills and experience:

 · Bachelors (or Masters) degree or equivalent in biomedical or life sciences discipline

 · Extensive Study Management experience in clinical or pharmaceutical development